 But make no mistake, any type of vehicle accident can result in a TBI.

 Sports injuries are another common cause of TBIs.
 An accident in a football scrimmage or a fall off a diving board are, unfortunately, all too commonly causes of brain injuries—which is one of the reasons that sports leagues like the National Football League (NFL) are so worried about concussions, a type of TBI.
+All major sports leagues have a “concussion protocol” now, allowing them to manage players' injuries better.

 But parents and players should know that football is by no means the only potential source of TBIs.
 Any game where players run the risk of an accident or injury involving the head and upper body can result in a TBI.
 Soccer, where players use their heads in play, is one potential culprit—but far from the only one.